 If you have a vulva, as well as all the deliciously sensitive nerve endings around your anus, anal sex can stimulate the vaginal wall, giving you a new way to orgasm.
-You might also want to consider double penetration, using a dildo or vibrator in your vagina to increase the sensations.
+You might also want to consider double penetration toys, using a double dildo or a double ended vibrator in your vagina to increase the sensations.

 Engaging in anal sex requires a certain amount of trust and relaxation and make take some time to reach full penetration.
 It’s a very intimate experience to share with a partner that can help show your trust and care for each other.
 The act of experiencing something new together can also be a great way to bond with your partner.